 Moderation, as with so many things, is definitely the key here.

-Discipline and encourage your dog to know that your vegetable patch is off limits.
+Discipline and encourage your dog to know that your vegetable patch is off-limits.

 Cordon the area off if needs be, and discourage wanton digging in the garden by your enterprising hound, to make sure he or she isn’t helping themselves to anything they shouldn’t.

-Carrots have been a wholesome part of soups, stews and big dinners for centuries, and people have come to rely on them for their health benefits, sense sharpening chemicals and overall boost to immunity.
+Carrots have been a wholesome part of soups, stews and big dinners for centuries, and people have come to rely on them for their health benefits, sense sharpening chemicals and an overall boost to immunity.